 "Presents and gifts blind the eyes of the wise, and stop up his mouth that he cannot reprove.”
 Explains why I dislike birthdays or annual celebrations where i'm forced to give or receive.
 Makes you feel like you owe it to them to be nice, or to overlook the nonsense they may bring to the table.

 "Better is he that hideth his folly than a man that hideth his wisdom."
-If compelled to speak, it's wise to speak from the heart.
+Self expanatory

 "If a skilful man hear a wise word, he will commend it, and add unto it: but as soon as one of no understanding heareth it, it displeaseth him, and he casteth it behind his back."
-A way to discern who is who when you are talking about the truth to your friends/family.etc Someone who is interested will add to your coversation in a good way.
+Someone who is interested will add to your coversation in a good way.

 "An evilnurtured man is the dishonour of his father that begat him: and a foolish daughter is born to his loss."
 Reminds me how everyone is having daughters.
 Or the joke about people not wanting a daughter because they're afraid she will turn into a ?

 "A shameless woman shall be counted as a dog; but she that is shamefaced will fear the Lord."
 Reminded me of the "bitch" word.
-Maybe the roots of the B word has biblical/ancient roots too.
-Lol
+The roots of the B word has biblical/ancient roots too.
+Go figure

 "He seeth with his eyes and groaneth, as an eunuch that embraceth a virgin and sigheth."
 More common "eunuch" verses .

 "Do nothing without advice; and when thou hast once done, repent not."
-Another example of not doing anything unless you have some sort of counsel, and not regretting what you have already done (past).
+Another example of not doing anything unless you have some sort of counsel.

 "The wisdom of a learned man cometh by opportunity of leisure: and he that hath little business shall become wise."
-Reminded me of the idea that the monk that just stands in once place and closes his eyes can become enlightened compared to the mass who work, work, and work all day.
+Reminded me of the *opular trope we see with the monk that just stands in once place and becomes enlightened, compared to the mass who work, work, and work all day but are extremely unwise because they as no time to learn!

 "Fear not the sentence of death, remember them that have been before thee, and that come after; for this is the sentence of the Lord over all flesh."
 I like the word "sentence" he used here.
 Reminds me of the idea that we are slaves to our body, or how the soul is temporarily "locked" in our bodies.

 "Better is the churlishness of a man than a courteous woman, a woman, I say, which bringeth shame and reproach."
 I found this verse amazing how they can describe the suspicious feeling i get when women act super polite and plastic.
-Too friendly..
+Too friendly. promiscuity

 "The pride of the height, the clear firmament, the beauty of heaven, with his glorious shew;" Another example of the firmament stated in the bible, and also said to be clear..
 Water inherently reflects a blue tint, and i think thats why the sky is never not blue.
 Even at night it's never blackhole black, but infact has a very dark navy blue tint.